Elena Yoncheva

 Elena Nikolova Yoncheva (Елена Николова Йончева; born 27 May 1964) is a Bulgarian freelance journalist and politician who has been serving as a Member of the European Parliament since 2019.

-A former Bulgarian National Television correspondent, Yoncheva has reported from many conflict areas.
-She has authored more than 25 TV documentaries on these conflicts including Ukraine, after filming the war in Donbas she was informed that she was not allowed to enter the country anymore.
-And while reporting from Iraq in 2003, she had a narrow escape from tragedy being rescued from armed civilians by an Iraqi official.
-In June 2013, she was injured by a tear-gas grenade while reporting from Istanbul, Turkey.
+A former Bulgarian National Television correspondent, Yoncheva has reported from many conflict areas, and has authored more than 25 TV documentaries on these conflicts.

 Early life

 Yoncheva was born on 27 May 1964 in Sofia, to a Bulgarian father, Nikola, and a Russian mother, Larisa.
 She datеd Sergey Stanishev, former Prime Minister of Bulgaria, between 1994 and 2009; they had known each other since their student years in Moscow, Russia.

 Career in journalism

 Yoncheva has reported from Kosovo, Algeria, Chechnya, Israel, Somalia, Afghanistan, Iraq, Venezuela, Colombia and other hot spots.
 Yoncheva has also authored a documentary on the Bulgarian Antarctic base, the Roma in Lom and on other topics.

+After filming the war in Donbas she was informed that she was not allowed to enter the country anymore.
+While covering the Iraq War in 2003, she was captured by armed civilians, but was quickly rescued by an Iraqi official and did not suffer serious injuries.
+In June 2013, she was injured by a tear-gas grenade while reporting from Istanbul, Turkey.

 In 2008, she became a participant in bTV's television series Dancing Stars.
-Since October 2013, she is co-anchor of TV7's show "The Original", together with Ivan Garelov.
-Yoncheva filmed the documentary "The Border" which denounces the trafficking of migrants through Bulgaria, which is allegedly facilitated by Bulgarian authorities.
+Since October 2013, she is co-anchor of TV7's show The Original, together with Ivan Garelov.